ferritinman/aws-bootcamp-cruddur-2023/journal/week1.md

 - Created a simple file called Dockerfile.date (it's not the default name but it's easier for me to distinguish for homework challenges)

-- Unfortunately, I was unable to make "banner" print my username without the space.
+- Unfortunately, I was unable to make "banner" print my username on one line without cutting off, so I used a space.
 It's just a limitation I will have to live with.

 - I'm not exactly sure how I installed a version of docker build with build kit (hence, the buildx), so I read up on it a bit.
 [BuildKit](https://docs.docker.com/build/buildkit/)